Sanjaykumar0924/AOA-Java-M11/EX NO 1A -Print All Numbers.md

 ## Algorithm
 1. Start

-2. Read an integer value N from the user.
+2. Read integer N from the user.

+3. If N ≤ 0: Print "Invalid input.
+N must be greater than 0." and stop

-3. Set a counter variable i = 1.
+4. Set counter i = 1

-4. Repeat the following steps while i ≤ N : Print the value of i followed by a space, increment i by 1.
+5. Repeat while i ≤ N: Print i if i < N, print a space and increment i by 1

-5. Stop
+6. Stop

 ## Program:
 ```